sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/vedagaNitam/shrIdharAchAryaH/pATIgaNitam_TIkAsanAthIkRtam.md

 Rule for finding the square root:

     25-26.
 Having subtracted the (greatest possible) square from the (last) odd place (set down double the square root underneath the next place).
 By that double square root, that has left its place (i.e., which has been set down underneath the next place), divide the remainder ; set down the quotient in the line (of double the square root), and, having subtracted the square of that (from the number above), make double of that (quotient).
 Then having moved the resulting quantity (in the line of double the square root) one place forward, divide by it as before.
-(Continue this process till all places are exhausted, and then) halve the doubled quantity [(to get the square root)](# "Cf. GSS, ii.
-36 ; GT, p.
-9, vs. 23; MSi, xv.
-6(ii)-7 ; SiŚe, xiii.
+(Continue this process till all places are exhausted, and then) halve the doubled quantity (to get the square root)[^459]-7 ; SiŚe, xiii.
 5; L (ASS), p.
 21, vs. 22; GK, I, p.
 7, lines 2-9.
 Also see Â, ii.
 4.").

+[^459]: "Cf. GSS, ii.
+36 ; GT, p.
+9, vs. 23; MSi, xv.
+6(ii

 This rule will be clear by the following example :